How to Make Rellenong Manok

 - 1/2 cup melted butter

-- 1 whole 2-pound chicken, deboned. refer to YouTube video below
+- 1 whole 2-pound chicken, deboned (see video below)

 For the chicken marinade: